 How much do pet portraits cost?

-The cost of pet portraits will vary significantly depending on what style you prefer, the size, and how experienced the artist or photographer is.
+The cost of pet portraits will vary significantly depending on what style you prefer, the size, and how experienced the pet portrait artist or photographer is.
 Digital pet portraits are likely to be the least expensive as they require less time and materials, and the final product might be a digital file with which you can choose to print yourself or have printed professionally at an additional cost.
 Additionally, if you are working with a modest budget, consider finding an emerging artist or art student who is building their portfolio that may be willing to work for greatly discounted costs.
-Even with experienced artists and photographers, prices range widely and there isn’t a rhyme or reason to the price ranges you may encounter.
+Even with experienced pet portrait artists and photographers, prices range widely and there isn’t a rhyme or reason to the price ranges you may encounter.
 It’s highly personal to the artist and pricing is often determined by their own unique economic circumstances.

 How long do pet portraits take to complete?

 The time it takes for pet portraits also varies greatly on the type of portrait you choose and the demand for the artist producing it.
 This is an important consideration in selecting a pet portrait artist if you are planning the commissioned painting as a gift for a special occasion like Christmas or a birthday.
-While the project itself may only take several hours or days to complete, portrait artists and pet photographers may already have several orders they are working on that must be completed before yours.
+While the project itself may only take several hours or days to complete, pet portrait artists and photographers may already have several orders they are working on that must be completed before yours.

 Additionally, not all artists work full time making art (holla!).
 Many may have full time jobs and must create their artwork in their free time, limiting the volume of work they can complete on short notice.
 I typically have a 2-3 month turnaround time, though that has been longer this year due to higher time and energy demands at my day job.